 Mr. Brian joined the Pikes Peak Athletics coaching team in September of 2018.
 He brings with him more than seven years of swim lessons and coaching experience.
 He is currently the lead instructor for our Base Camp program, and loves watching kids succeed and achieve goals they never thought they could.
 A software developer by day, Brian enjoys spending his spare time with his wife, new baby, and two dogs.

-Carolyn graduated from New Mexico State University in 2011, and earned a Master of Arts in Teaching from the University of Northern Colorado in 2012.
-Carolyn joins the PPA team with over 10 years of experience in swim instruction and coaching.
-Her passion for swimming and working with children makes her a great asset to the program.
-Carolyn has years of experience working with diverse and special needs populations.
-Prior to joining PPA, she was a reading interventionist, language arts teacher, and 5th grade teacher.
-In her spare time, Carolyn enjoys writing poems and short stories.
+Carolyn has over 15 years of experience in swim instruction and coaching.
+Her passion for swimming and working with children makes her an essential asset to the program.
+Additionally, Carolyn has years of experience working with diverse and special needs populations.
+Prior to joining the PPA team, she was a reading interventionist and middle school language arts teacher.
+Carolyn swims on the Pikes Peak Athletics masters swim team and enjoys writing in her spare time.

 Ms. Jann’s strong background in education and commitment to swimming makes her one of PPA’s advanced instructors.
 She holds a Bachelor of Arts in Education and a Master of Science in Clinical Exercise Physiology.
 Swimming has always been part of Ms. Jann’s life, whether it be competing, coaching, or teaching.
 In fact, Ms. Jann, her husband, and both of her daughters all swam for PPA.
 Even her donkey Roscoe has made appearances!
 She is the 2017 Colorado Masters State Champion for ages 50-55 in the 50 breaststroke and 50 freestyle.
 When she’s not swimming, Ms. Jann enjoys donkey hiking and snacking on chips, goat cheese, and olives.

 Ms. Keira began swimming when she was six years old and immediately found her passion for the sport.
-Keira started swimming for Pikes Peak Athletics four years ago and has continued to refine her swimming skills.
+Keira started swimming for Pikes Peak Athletics at six years old and has continued to refine her swimming skills.
 She started instructing in 2019 and loves to share her passion for the sport.
-She believes swimming is a great sport to build both individual discipline and friendships that will last a life time.
+She believes swimming is a great sport to build both individual discipline and friendships that will last a lifetime.
+Keira will continue her swimming career at Worcester Polytechnic Institute where she will be majoring in chemistry.

-Ms. Maia joined the Pikes Peak Athletics swim team in 2014, and now swims with PPA’s masters team.
-She has been coaching Base Camp since December of 2018 and she enjoys seeing kids’ excitement when they master a new skill they struggled with previously.
-She is a professional triathlete, and is pursuing a bachelor’s degree in exercise science at the University of Colorado at Colorado Springs.
+Ms. Maia joined the Pikes Peak Athletics swim team in 2014, and now swims with PPA’s masters swim team and trains with PPA’s multisport program.
+She has been teaching swim lessons with Pikes Peak Athletics since 2016, and she enjoys seeing kids’ excitement when they master a new skill with which they previously struggled.
+She also enjoys helping adults learn how to swim: whether their goal is to improve their general fitness or to train for a triathlon.
+She is a professional triathlete, and she graduated from UCCS in 2020 with a bachelor’s degree in exercise science.